 Owning a home will often be the most expensive and important purchase you will make in your life.
 To encourage home ownership, the IRS has provided several tax breaks for owning a home.
 Deductions lower your taxable income amount, and include things like mortgage interest, property tax, and PMI.
 Credits may also be available for certain home improvements such as using clean energy or for qualified first-time homebuyers.
+Here are several tax benefits of owning a home.

 Unless your case is that rarest of rare cases, you can probably deduct all of your home mortgage interest.
 There are some exceptions: for example, there is a $1 million yearly cap on the amount you can deduct, but chances are this won’t apply.